The complete Zendesk live chat integration tutorial for 2026

 Ready to see what a smarter AI integration could do for your Zendesk live chat?

 You can connect your helpdesk and build your first AI agent in about five minutes.
-Give our free trial a go and see how it feels to have a smarter way to support your customers.
+Give our free trial a go and see how it feels to have an even more powerful way to support your customers within the Zendesk ecosystem.

 Frequently asked questions